bdwilliamson/vimp_supplementary/code/sims/README.md

 Rscript load_sim_binary_bivariate.R --sim-name "bivariate_null" --cv 1
 ```

-## Plug-in estimators (not cross-validated) based on flexible techniques
+## Plug-in estimators (not cross-fitted) based on flexible techniques

 This simulation may be executed from the command line as follows: